fossasia/susi.ai/docs/ACCOUNTING.md

 Reset password Redirect : `BASE_URL+'/apps/resetpass/index.html?token=TOKEN'`
 '
 ##### Change Password
-Incase the user wants to change his password, he can login using his current password and preferred server and use the `Change Password` option to set a new password for his account.
+Incase the user wants to change their password, they can login using their current password and preferred server and use the `Change Password` option to set a new password for their account.
-This service is different from `Password Recovery` service where the user has forgot his password and wants a new password.
-Here the user knows his current password and wants to change it.
+This service is different from `Password Recovery` service where the user has forgot their password and wants a new password.
+Here the user knows their current password and wants to change it.
 The Change Password service uses:
 >- Email
 >- Current Password